Jcygnus2018/deviceQuery-CUDA-10.0-VS-2017-C-/README.md

 This project is the first of several as I work up to the level of CUDA ( and C++ - I am a bit rusty...) proficiency I would like to have.
 Typical of me, and programmers in general, I have not commented much in the code.
 I kept the whole thing as simple as possible when I could.

+Note: on my machine I have a 'working' folder 'C:\CPP\CUDA Samples'  with the CUDA sample code projects.
+This  project is in the 'C:\CPP\CUDA Samples\v10.0\1_Utilities\MFCApplication1' folder.
+You may have to do some editing for your particular location ( and where the 'CUDA Samples\v10.0\common' folder is for the includes ).